-From its junction with Highway 516 to km 75, the logging road is maintained under permits granted to Buchanan Forest Products ("Buchanan") and parent company McKenzie.
+From its junction with Highway 516 to km 75 is understood by Rockex to be a public road.
+From km 75 to the camp, the road is a logging road maintained under permits granted to Buchanan Forest Products ("Buchanan") and parent company McKenzie.
 The road crosses several culverts over creeks.
 These culverts should not be considered as permanent.
 As aforementioned, the Ministry may require the forestry company to remove these culverts when its operations in the area are complete.